andreas-breidenthal/The-Holmes-Lineage/Book_3_The_Roman_World.md

 ---

 ### TRAJANUS HOLCUS
-**~40 AD — Rome / Britain**
+**~AD 40 — Rome / Britain**

 Trajanus Holcus was named for the emperor Trajan — a generation early, in the confident manner of a family that watched the political horizon and made its bets accordingly.
-He served in the Roman administration of Britain in the years following the Claudian conquest of 43 AD, a posting that combined the administrative challenges of a newly subjugated and deeply resistant province with the particular intellectual interest of encountering a culture that was, to Roman eyes, entirely foreign.
+He served in the Roman administration of Britain in the years following the Claudian conquest of AD 43, a posting that combined the administrative challenges of a newly subjugated and deeply resistant province with the particular intellectual interest of encountering a culture that was, to Roman eyes, entirely foreign.

 He was stationed in the south-east initially, in the developing town of Londinium, where the administrative infrastructure of the new province was being assembled from nothing with the systematic energy that Roman colonisation required.
-He proved useful in the assessment of the Celtic tribal politics of the region — the reading of which chieftains were genuinely pacified and which were performing pacification while waiting for an opportunity — and provided, in 60 AD, an early warning of the Boudiccan revolt that was acted upon too slowly to prevent it but quickly enough to preserve the garrison he was with.
+He proved useful in the assessment of the Celtic tribal politics of the region — the reading of which chieftains were genuinely pacified and which were performing pacification while waiting for an opportunity — and provided, in AD 60, an early warning of the Boudiccan revolt that was acted upon too slowly to prevent it but quickly enough to preserve the garrison he was with.
 He left Britain before the province had been fully secured, having understood it, he maintained, well enough.

 ---